Bartender (T-Pain song)

-"Bartender" is a song by T-Pain, released as the second single from his second album, Epiphany.
-The song debuted on the Billboard Hot 100 chart on the issue date of June 16, 2007 at No. 97 and peaked at No. 5 on September 22, 2007, making it T-Pain's fourth consecutive top 10 hit on the Billboard Hot 100 as well as Akon's ninth top 10 hit on the same chart.
-In 2008, the song was nominated for a Grammy for Best R&B Performance by a Duo or Group.
+"Bartender" is a song by American singer T-Pain featuring Senegalese-American singer Akon, released as the second single from the former's second album, Epiphany.
+The song debuted on the Billboard Hot 100 chart on the issue date of June 16, 2007, at number 97 and peaked at number 5 on September 22, 2007, making it T-Pain's fourth consecutive top 10 hit on the Billboard Hot 100 as well as Akon's ninth top 10 hit on the same chart.
+In 2008, the song was nominated for a Grammy Award for Best R&B Performance by a Duo or Group.

 Music video

 The video, directed by Erik White, premiered on Yahoo!
 Music on June 13, 2007, as the Bonus Video.
-It features T-Pain dancing in front of a bar and flirting with the "Bartender".
+It features T-Pain dancing in front of a bar and flirting with the "bartender".
 BET's Access Granted also premiered the video on June 13, 2007.

-The video was filmed in the Fever Nightclub - Atlanta, Georgia.
+The video was filmed at the Fever Nightclub in Atlanta, Georgia.